pforret/jekyll.forret.com/_posts/2021-03-18-lastpass-disaster-upgrade.md

 description="LastPass support: no human here"
 %}

 There is no way to submit a question, or email, or call someone.
 Whatever you type in the search field, the only thing you get are answers to other questions, but you can't reach a human.
 I'm sure this saves on support costs, but it's also a [dark pattern](https://www.darkpatterns.org/).

-There is also a "Virtual Agent" pop-up (after I disabled my Adblock and Ghostery plugins), but it is also useless.
-(The answer to "_all my passwords have disappeared_"? "_This is how you do a backup_")
+I also tried the "Virtual Agent" pop-up (after I disabled my Adblock and Ghostery plugins), but it is equally useless.
+(The answer to "_all my passwords have disappeared_" was "_This is how you do a backup_", which should have been "first you travel back in time and take a backup")

 Out of curiosity, I checked for other people's experiences and [Trustpilot gives LastPass](https://www.trustpilot.com/review/www.LastPass.com) 1,5 stars out of 5.